pkarsy/AutomaticSchoolBellTimer/README.md

 [DS3231 Driver](https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231)
 Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically using "autoexec.be"

-### STEP 4.
+### Step 5.
 Berry script installation ("timetable.be")
-*** #### DEL Do not connect the RELAY/SSR AC output to anything yet.
-Most/all Relays and SSRs have a LED so we can visually check whether they activated without connecting the output (to the bell)
+This program is implementintig the timer and the configuration page.

 WebBrowser → IP address (or school.local) → tools → Berry scripting console